Ropinirole: Chemistry

+History

+Ropinirole was first described in the scientific literature by 1985.

 Society and culture

 It is manufactured by GlaxoSmithKline (GSK), Mylan Pharmaceuticals, Cipla, Dr. Reddy's Laboratories and Sun Pharmaceutical.
 The discovery of the drug's utility in restless legs syndrome has been used as an example of successful drug repurposing.

 Lawsuit

 In November 2012, GlaxoSmithKline was ordered by a Rennes appeals court to pay Frenchman Didier Jambart 197,000 euros ($255,824); Jambart had taken ropinirole from 2003 to 2010 and exhibited risky hypersexual behavior and gambled excessively until stopping the medication.
 This behavior displayed is characteristic of Dopamine Dysregulation Syndrome.